ENCCS/sycl-workshop/content/buffers-accessors.rst

    });

-The ``no_init`` property tells the runtime to discard whatever previous contents of the underlying buffer and it can lead to fewer data movements.
+The ``no_init`` property tells the runtime to discard whatever previous contents of the underlying buffer, which can lead to fewer data movements.

-Finally, we use objects of type ``host_accessor`` to read data on the host from a buffer that has been accessed on a device:
+Finally, we use objects of type ``host_accessor`` to read data on the host from a buffer previously accessed on a device:

 .. code:: c++